tirthajyoti/Machine-Learning-with-Python/README.md

 ---

-You can start with this article that I wrote in Heartbeat magazine (on Medium platform):
+You can start with the article that I wrote in Heartbeat magazine (on Medium platform):
 ### ["Some Essential Hacks and Tricks for Machine Learning with Python"](https://heartbeat.fritz.ai/some-essential-hacks-and-tricks-for-machine-learning-with-python-5478bc6593f2)
 <img src="https://cookieegroup.com/wp-content/uploads/2018/10/2-1.png" width="450" height="300"/>